Susana465/camkii_thesis/40-results.md

 Camkii t306 P does not happen when camkii bound to nmdar (see condition reaction #8)

-our results indicate that CaMKII binds with high affinity to NR2B/C when autophosphorylated on Thr286 independent of the presence of Ca2+ and calmodulin (Fig. 1)
+our results indicate that CaMKII binds with high affinity to NR2B/C when autophosphorylated on Thr286 independent of the presence of Ca2+ and CaM (Fig. 1)

 does our model show that camkii_p, independent of cam binding, binds at higher rates? id expect camkii_p to be found bound to nmdar independently of cam_bound_camkii, so higher number of camkii_p_camfree, and less of camkii_p_cam_ca4